 - Plugging in the event cost (in Salesforce Campaign Cost or by connecting your Google Sheet event budget), CaliberMind can even show you the event ROI!

 For Attribution, you can now look at three core metrics:

 - How this event compares to others you may be performing

 - The Return on Investment for the campaign

 Go to the Attribution Screen via Analytics → Attribution→ Attribution Overview and view how the campaign compares to the others you are working on.

-Finally review the Return on investment specifically for the campaign on the ROI screen which you can access at Analytics→ Attribution→ Campaign ROI
+Finally, review the ROI specifically for the campaign on the ROI screen which you can access at Analytics→ Attribution→ Campaign ROI